guifcoelho/encrypt-and-separate-firebase-credentials-using-laravel/readme.md

 </p>
 </center>

-This is a guide on how to deal with Firebase credentials json file in Laravel.
+Learn how to deploy a Laravel-Firebase app without the credentials keys in the code base.

 ### Laravel
 1. Install Laravel with `composer create-project --prefer-dist laravel/laravel [project]`